Why You Need to Replace Collagen with Supplements as You Age

 Adjusting Your Diet

 Whether your goal is to increase collagen or feel better overall, adjusting your diet to ensure you receive enough protein as you age is instrumental to your health.
-Protein needs increase as you get older to maintain lean body mass.
+Protein needs to increase as you get older to maintain lean body mass.

 Additionally, proteins that contain glycine, proline, lysine, and hydroxyproline may help support your collagen levels over time.
 Foods to incorporate into your diet include: